By Michael Diamond · Updated June 2026

 It's a balanced-to-slight-buyer's market overall in 2026, with notable exceptions at the very top of the luxury segment where ski-in scarcity still favors sellers.

 If you want a candid neighborhood-by-neighborhood read on where your budget and goals fit, reach out to Park City Brokers.
 We work with second-home buyers, ski families, and long-term investors across every Park City sub-market.
+For the full market picture, start with The Definitive Guide to Park City Real Estate.